 The first all-gold foliage form of our native Prosartes hookeri.
-These are seed-grown from our fantastic variegated Prosartes hookeri 'Lemonworth' (Thanks Daniel Mosquin for the name!) which we found near Leavenworth WA.
+These are seed-grown from our fantastic variegated Prosartes hookeri 'Lemonworth' which we found near Leavenworth WA.
 Seedlings come up either green or gold and we look forward to planting seed of this gold form.

 Yellow Fairy Bells.
 Sweet woodlander from the eastern US and Canada which means this can take it cold in the winter.
 Gets to 20" tall give or take a few and and has branched stems from which dangle the palest yellow flowers which in turn become dangling orange fruit.
 Anything with fairy in its name gets planted in our garden.